No matter how good your oral hygiene routine, circumstances may lead to you losing one or more of your teeth during your lifetime.

 - Complications and failure – Implants do not work for all, not all implants will fuse with the jaw bone and be the success hoped for.
 Other complications such as nerve damage can occur.

 - Suitability – Implants are not suitable for everyone.
 They are not recommended in people with severe gum disease or patients who have had radiography to the jaw.
 Those taking certain medications such as bisphosphonates and patients who suffer from immunosuppression are not recommended.
 Smoking will also affect whether a dentist will treat you or not.

 There are in a large proportion of cases alternatives to dental implants, each of which have their own pros and cons.

-In many cases a dentist will often recommend or suggest these prior to implants, primarily because the cost of the alternatives are cheaper than implants and more readily available.
+In many cases, a dentist will often recommend or suggest these prior to implants.
+This is to make sure you have considered the other options because the cost of the alternatives are cheaper than implants and some will be available on the NHS.